TrivadisPF/platys-modern-data-platform/documentation/getting-started.md

 Modern Data Platform Stack generated successfully to /home/docker/Desktop/kafka-plaform-example
 ```

-You should now find fully configured `docker-compose.yml` file (according to the settings chosen) as well as some static configuration files, necessary for some services.
-These static configuration files are not dynamically chosen and available, even if you haven't chosen the service they are for.
+You should now find fully configured `docker-compose.yml` file (according to the settings chosen) as well as some static configuration files, necessary for some of the services.

 ## Step 4: Run the platform

-Now your MDP Stack is ready to be started.
+Now your Platform is ready to be started.
 Before doing that, you have to create some environment variables, depending on the services you use.
 In minimum you should create

 * `DOCKER\_HOST\_IP` - the IP address of the network interface of the Docker Host
 * `PUBLIC\_IP` - the IP address of the public network interface of the Docker Host (different to `DOCKER\_HOST\_IP` if in a public cloud environment

-You can set these environment variables persistently on machine (`/etc/environment`) or user (`~/.pam_environment` or `~/.profile`) level.
-Another option is to use the `.env` file inside the `docker` folder.
-All environment variables set in there are used when docker compose is started.
+You can set these environment variables persistently on the machine (`/etc/environment`) or user (`~/.pam_environment` or `~/.profile`) level.
+Another option is to use the `.env` file in the folder where the `docker-compose.yml` file is located.
+All environment variables set in there are used when the docker compose environment is started.

-Now let's start the stack.
-In a terminal window, navigate into the `docker` folder and execute
+Now let's start the platform.
+In a terminal window, execute

 ```
 docker-compose up -d
 ```

-Docker will start downloading the necessary container images and then start the stack.
+Docker will start downloading the necessary container images and then start the platform.

 To see the logs of all the services, perform